Yoliyolanda/alx-low_level_programming/0x1A-hash_tables/README.md

-# Solutions to tasks on Hash tables
+# Welcome to my tasks on Hash tables